rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 > ## Automated Testing
 >
 > There are automated unit testing frameworks for almost any programming language.
-> Automated testing creatly simplifies the workflow of running your tests and
+> Automated testing greatly simplifies the workflow of running your tests and
 > verifying that the entire program is correct.
 > The program here is still relatively simple, we are testing a single function,
 > so writing a main function with a test case is enough.
 >
 >Check out the
 >[cmocka](https://cmocka.org/)
 >or
 >[cunit](http://cunit.sourceforge.net/)
 >unit testing frameworks.
 > {: .show-c}